 An introduction by Dr. Jennifer Minner, Just Places Lab Director

-The Just Place Lab was established in 2020 although it has roots in previous research projects, classes and collaborations.
+The Just Place Lab was established in 2020 although it has roots in previous research projects, classes, and collaborations.
 The lab is now one of 15 labs within the Mui Ho Center for Cities.
 Our work has grown through the extraordinary contributions of student researchers and other collaborating scholars.
 Student researchers come with their own strengths, skills, and experiences.
 They are undergraduate students in Cornell's Urban and Regional Studies program and graduate students in the Master in Regional Planning, Master in Regional Science, and Master in Historic Preservation Planning programs.
 Lab researchers have included PhD candidates in City and Regional Planning and Regional Science.
 The lab has supported collaborations with scholars from other fields both within Cornell and at other institutions.
-We have worked with a variety of community-based organizations and networks, including helping to found and support the efforts of Circularity, Reuse, and Zero Waste Development (CR0WD) and conducting research about and for Assembly House 150, a center that transforms lives and the built environment through art, design, and construction, in Buffalo, New York.
+We have worked with a variety of community-based organizations and networks, including helping to found and support the efforts of Circularity, Reuse, and Zero Waste Development (CR0WD), Cornell Undergraduate Research to Action-Youth, Dreaming-on-Hudson, and Assembly House 150.

 Within the lab, there are a variety of research projects that serve as a series of learning pathways about the intertwined nature of materiality and society in the continuous shaping and care of places.
 These research projects have been about the importance of imagination, and the tools of creative media and practices (including art, technology, urban maintenance and preservation) to expand consciousness about society and the world around us in ways that lead to and inform action.